chenbinkg/datahub-chatbot/DEPLOYMENT.md

    - Click **Login** tab first
    - Enter credentials and login
    - Switch to **Chat** tab to interact with MCP server
+   - Ask taxonomy questions like "What is Stylasteridae?" to test knowledge base

 5. **Password Management:**